jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

   - **RDS Multi-AZ**: Failover in case of AZ outage (high availability), data is read/written to main database.
 Can have only one other AZ as failover (the data will be replicated to failover db, that will be used only if the main db has any kind of issue)
   - **RDS Multi-Region** (read replicas): Disaster recovery strategy in case of Region issue, local performance for global reads (Example: so if we have the main db in us-east-1 and replica in sa-east-1, we can read locally from region sa-east-1 with less latency, but if we need to write, it goes to main db, in us-east-1) replications costs

+RDS is good for OLTP (Online Transaction Processing)

 ## Amazon Aurora

 It is an AWS proprietary technology (not open-source) of a Relational database.
 Aurora is Cloud Optimized, so it have much more performance compared Relational Database Service (RDS).